You don’t need a specific brand of guitar to play metal music.

 Somehow, Les Paul and SG models found their ways into the hands of some of the most prominent early hard rock and heavy metal musicians, including Tony Iommi, Jimmy Page, Randy Rhoads, K.K.
 Downing, Ace Frehley, Joe Perry, and even Jimi Hendrix.

 With such a list of guitarists, it’s obvious that Gibson guitars are intended for classic metal and hard rock.
-Nevertheless, they can serve great purpose in plenty of other subgenres, too.
+Nevertheless, they can serve great purpose in plenty of other subgenres, too, especially when combined with one of the best combo amplifiers for metal.

 Coming with “tamer” passive pickups and somewhat of a bluesy vibe can actually be an unexpectedly great addition to some of the traditionally aggressive sub-styles of the genre.
 This is exactly why guitarists like James Hetfield, Zakk Wylde, and Adam Jones of the band Tool have been so impressed by Gibson guitars.